go homeEmojiZoo

 v2.0

-🈸Japanese Application Button EmojiUnicode: 1F238
+🈸Japanese 'Application' Button EmojiUnicode: 1F238

-Released in Released in 2010 as part of Unicode 6.0
+Released in Released in 2010 with Unicode 6.0

 Advertisement